 Physics Key has built in adblock analytics which allows to understand traffic with adblock enabled or disabled or without any adblockers.
 Physics Key is alive and the content is provided for free because of the ads.
 In the time being you can still use Physics Key with adblockers enabled but if the users using adblockers are too high, Physics Key won't allow you to use adblockers.
 In that case you'll still be able to surf Physics Key with adblockers disabled or removed or adding Physics Key in the safe list of an adblocker.
 To distinquish the traffic, Physics Key stores the IP address and the device information (user agent provided by browser) of users using adblockers.

-Physics Key does not store any of your personal information, however stores your IP address and device information provided by your favourite browser to count the number of page views, that is how many times a particular article is viewed.
+Physics Key does not store any of your personally identifiable information (PII), however stores anynomous information such as your IP address and device information provided by your favourite browser to count the number of page views, that is how many times a particular article is viewed.
 Physics Key also gets your helpful feedbacks about a particular article is helpful or not.
 And that information is stored along with your IP address and the device information provided by your browser also called User Agent.

 Physics Key uses third party services such as Google Analytics, Google Adsense, Cloudflare, Facebook and MathJax.
 They provide their own cookies for their services.
 Physics Key has no control over these cookies sent by the third parties, and if you want to learn more about what cookies these services send and for what purpose, you can visit their website for more information.
 Physics Key is in complient with the privacy laws such as GDPR, CCPA and CalOPPA.
 We take the privacy of users very seriously and respect any privacy related laws from the bottom of our hearts!
 And the third party services we use also agree to be in complient with these laws (read their privacy policies).